 Back home we did the sums (spreadsheets galore!) and started the process.
 We went back to select a school for our boys and are now hunting for a rental home to move into.
 It’s all getting very real!
 What will we be doing when moving to Valencia, Spain?
 It’s the one question we get asked all the time.
 Live!

 We will live, bring up our children, learn Spanish, get healthy, get out of the rat race, meet new people, see new things.
 Be an expat all over again, with all the challenges that come with it.
-I will work as a freelance copywriter and marketing consultant (check out my other website Copy Por Favor).
-I will also continue Nina’s Apartment in Spain, blogging and offering design services where possible (E design can be done everywhere!).
+I will work as a freelance website content writer (check out my other website Copy Por Favor).
+And of course I will also continue this blog Nina’s Apartment – now based in Spain.
 Who knows, I may even be opening another vintage shop in the future?
 And I’m sure we’ll come back to Scotland for our holidays, to see old friends and to cool off in the height of Spanish summer.